-ARESTIN® (minocycline hydrochloride) Microspheres, 1 mg is an effective antibiotic treatment that comes in powder form.
-This powder is placed inside infected periodontal pockets just after the dental professional finishes the scaling and root planing (SRP) procedure.
+This common periodontal treatment, fights infection right where it starts.
+Used after scaling and root planing, also known as deep cleaning, ARESTIN® (minocycline hydrochloride) is an effective antibiotic treatment that comes in powder form.
+This powder is placed inside infected periodontal pockets helping fight rid of the infection and heal your periodontal disease.

 Throughout the medical field, a biopsy is simply the removal of a tissue sample to determine if it is diseases.
 In dentistry, teeth and gums are sent for biopsy.
 The role of a biopsy in the dental industry is to diagnose oral cancer.
 In these instances, a brush biopsy is used to identify oral lesions that warrant further attention.